-- (d) the development is exempt development or complying development under any environmental planning instrument (including this Chapter), or - (e) the development comprises emergency works, or - (f) the development is carried out in accordance with a code of practice approved by the Minister for the purposes of this clause and published in the Gazette. - (2) In this clause:

-consultation protocol means an arrangement that:

-- (a) is about when and how the parties to the arrangement will consult one another about proposed development, and - (b) is recorded in writing, and - (c) is approved in writing on behalf of any public authority that is a party to the arrangement by a person who is authorised to do so.
+(d) the development is exempt development or complying development under any environmental planning instrument (including this Chapter), or (e) the development comprises emergency works, or (f) the development is carried out in accordance with a code of practice approved by the Minister for the purposes of this clause and published in the Gazette.
+(2) In this clause: approval means any licence, permission or any form of authorisation, other than development consent, under any other law. consultation protocol means an arrangement that: (a) is about when and how the parties to the arrangement will consult one another about proposed development, and (b) is recorded in writing, and (c) is approved in writing on behalf of any public authority that is a party to the arrangement by a person who is authorised to do so.